7 Things You Should Know Before Sign Up

 3.2 When it doesn’t

 - If you’re transferring larger amounts (above $7000 USD/£4000 GBP/€4500 EU/$9500 CAD/AUD/SGD), CurrencyFair may ask for additional documents for regulatory compliance.
-Others like OFX (review) are recommended not just because they get this documentation out of the way right from the start but they also have customer service people in many of the major countries which can be extremely helpful because each bank in each country has their own rules and limits and they can ensure things run smoothly.
+Others like OFX (review) are recommended not just because they get this documentation out of the way right from the start but they also have customer service people in many of the major countries.
+This can be extremely helpful because each bank in each country has their own rules and limits, and a customer care team that’s tuned into the local banking system can ensure things run smoothly.

-- If you want to time the market to get a desirable exchange rate, CurrencyFair requires that have your funds ready to go in your CurrencyFair account.
+- If you want to get a desirable exchange rate, CurrencyFair requires that you have your funds ready to go in your CurrencyFair account.
 For some this means CurrencyFair might not be the best option.

 - CurrencyFair also doesn’t seem to be a great choice for digital nomads.
 You may be denied transfer services if you’re travelling (long term) to a country where CurrencyFair registration is not supported (even if you have created your account from a supported country and initiating transfer to a supported currency).